SPRINKLER BLOWOUT

 Is sprinkler blowout necessary?

-You only want to blow out your sprinkler with the right amount of air volume.
-If you don’t use enough air volume after flushing some of the water out of the system, the air will rise to the top of the water. … And if water flows down, it’ll freeze and put your system in danger of damage.
+You only want sprinkler blowout your sprinkler with the right amount of air volume.
+If you don’t use enough air volume after flushing some of the water out of the system, the air will rise to the top of the water. … And if water flows down, it’ll freeze and put your system in danger of damage. sprinkler blowout

 The Danger of Not Winterizing Your Sprinkler System

-If you forget to winterize your sprinklers, you run the risk that water will freeze in the irrigation valves, pipes, and sprinkler heads.
+If you forget about sprinkler blowout, you run the risk that water will freeze in the irrigation valves, pipes, and sprinkler heads.
 When water freezes it expands causing parts of your system to explode and destroy your sprinkler system.

-Can I blow out my own sprinkler system?
+Can I do sprinkler blowout my own sprinkler system?

 If you follow the principle of high pressure and low volume, it will not help.